chaunnybby7/css-portfolio/README.md

 - My resume
 - Mini projects completed.
 - Social media links to connect with me! :)
-- The website is made up of skills I have learnt for the past week - Flexbox, Media Queries and CSS variables.
+- The website is made up of skills I have learnt from the past week - Flexbox, Media Queries and CSS variables.

 ## Screenshot of the website